carloocchiena/carloocchiena/README.md

 :snake: I started programming with Python by chance in 2017.
 Since then, I've been working with it and studying it more or less intensively.

-Sometimes I've been using JavaScript and studied a bit of C++ and C#, essentially to play with Unity.
+Sometimes I've been using JavaScript and studied a bit of C++ and C#, the latter essentially to play with Unity.
 But mostly just experiments.

 :space_invader: I'm not a gamer but I'm very passionate about  everything revolving around video games.